ChauhanOO7/Tic-Tac-Toe/README.md

 # Tic-Tae-Toe
-Tic-Tac-Toe, also known as "Noughts and Crosses".
+Tic-Tac-Toe also known as "Noughts and Crosses".